Politics of Niger

 Politics of Niger takes place in a framework of a semi-presidential representative democratic republic, whereby the President of Niger is head of state and the Prime Minister of Niger head of government, and of a multi-party system.
 Executive power is exercised by the government.
 Legislative power is vested in both the government and the National Assembly.

+In practice, politics in Niger is unstable.
+Since independence, Niger has had a long history of dictatorships, coups, and rebellions.
+The first transfer of power between democratically chosen presidents took place in the 2020–21 elections.
+However, a coup overthrew the civilian government in 2023.